-The special flood hazard areas identified by the Federal Insurance Administrator in a scientific and engineering report entitled, "The Flood Insurance Study for Yakima County, Washington and Incorporated Areas" dated October 21, 2021, and any revisions thereto, with accompanying Flood Insurance Rate Maps (FIRMs), and any revisions thereto are hereby adopted by reference and declared to be part of Part Four of the city of Yakima's Critical Areas Ordinance.
-The Flood Insurance Study and FIRMs are on file at 129 N 2nd Street, 2nd Floor, Yakima, Washington, 98901.
+The special flood hazard areas identified by the Federal Insurance Administrator in a scientific and engineering report entitled, "The Flood Insurance Study for Yakima County, Washington and Incorporated Areas" dated October 21, 2021, and any revisions thereto, Emergency Management Agency (FEMA) in the "Flood Insurance Study for Yakima County and Incorporated Areas" dated November 18, 2009, with accompanying Flood Insurance Rate Maps (FIRMs), and any amendmentrevisions thereto made by the Federal Emergency Management Agency are herebyin adopted by reference and declared to be part of Part Four of the city of Yakima's Critical Areas Ordinance.
+The Flood Insurance Study and FIRMs are on file at 129 N 2nd Street, 2nd Floor, with the city of Yakima, Washington, 98901.